A writing style is the way a writer writes a story. It’s the words used, the sentence structure, the tone used, and even the method used.

 Think of a one or two-year-old who can’t get away fast enough or who’s squirming all over his mom trying to grab the teddy bear that’s sitting on the shelf.

-Next, think of the kids in pre-school and kindergarten.
-Granted they have a better attention span than the toddler, but not by much.
+Next, think of the kids in preschool and kindergarten.
+Granted, they have a better attention span than the toddler, but not by much.

 How to test your story.

-Reading aloud, you won’t just glaze over the words, you’ll have to read each one to say them.
+Reading aloud, you won’t just glaze over the words; you’ll have to read each one to say them.
 You’ll get a better sense of how it sounds and flows.

 (1) Picture Book Writing Style

-Let me take a look at it.
-I’m a working children’s ghostwriter and rewriter.
-I can turn your story into a publishable book that you’ll be proud to be author of.
+I’m a working children’s ghostwriter, rewriter, and coach.
+I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.

 Writing With Clarity